-On a writing journey that included course and writers groups, our Paul Bradley-Cong sometimes met other LGBTQ+ writers, and, when they shared their experience, common themes came up.
+On a writing journey that included course and writers groups, Paul Bradley-Cong sometimes met other LGBTQ+ writers, and, when they shared their experience, common themes came up.
 Being a writer can be isolating, being an LGBTQ+ writer can be even more isolating.
 It seemed that there were very few places, especially in person, to come into a safe and supportive space to write and network, and be yourself as an LGBTQ+ writer.
 This was coupled with a preceived lack of visibility and visible support for LGBTQ+ writing across large parts of the publishing industry and academia.

-By the end of 2019 Paul, with other LGBTQ+ writers he'd met along the way, had run more than a dozen one-day retreats across England, hosted cafe-casuals in Manchester and Bristol and experimented with a writing group in Bristol and run a queer poetry and prose workshop at Birmingham Literary Festival.
+By the end of 2019 Paul, with other LGBTQ+ writers he'd met along the way, had run more than a dozen one-day retreats across England, hosted cafe-casuals in Manchester and Bristol, experimented with a writing group in Bristol and run a queer poetry and prose workshop at Birmingham Literary Festival.
 We also introduced a members' area to our website and developed our first LGBTQ+ Writers' Resource List.

 The Arts Council Funded Project 2020

-We successfully applied for Arts Council England National Lottery Grant Fund to support and develop our project through 2020.
+We successfully applied to the Arts Council England National Lottery Grant Fund to support and develop our project through 2020.
 A core aspect of our funding was to run 12 one-day writing and network retreats, with established LGBTQ+ Guest Writers.
 It was going well, between January and March we held four retreats with great Guest Writers including Okechuckwu Nzelu, Mia Violet and Jonathan Kemp.
-We'd lined Rosie Garland, Meg-John Barker and Natasha Carthew for the summer.
+We'd lined up Rosie Garland, Meg-John Barker and Natasha Carthew for the summer.
 And then came Lockdown.